ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Individual pictures (which could be a frame, a field, or 2 fields having the same timestamp) of AVC/H.264 stored as described in [@!ISO.14496-15.2014].

 Initialization: The `Private Data` contains a `AVCDecoderConfigurationRecord` structure as defined in [@!ISO.14496-15.2014].
-For legacy reasons ([Block Addition Mappings](#block-addition-mappings) are preferred), the `AVCDecoderConfigurationRecord` structure MAY be followed by an extension block beginning with a 4-byte extension block size field in Big Endian byte order which is the size of the extension block minus 4 (excluding the size of the extension block size field) and a 4-byte field corresponding to a `BlockAddIDType` of [mvcC](#mvcC) followed by a content corresponding to the content of `BlockAddIDExtraData` for [mvcC](#mvcC).
+For legacy reasons ([Block Addition Mappings](#block-addition-mappings) are preferred), the `AVCDecoderConfigurationRecord` structure MAY be followed by an extension block beginning with a 4-byte extension block size field in big-endian byte order which is the size of the extension block minus 4 (excluding the size of the extension block size field) and a 4-byte field corresponding to a `BlockAddIDType` of [mvcC](#mvcC) followed by a content corresponding to the content of `BlockAddIDExtraData` for [mvcC](#mvcC).

 ### V_MPEGH/ISO/HEVC